Meet our ASEF Family and Friends

-Do you have hobbies or leisurely pursuits you’d like to share with us?
+Any hobbies or leisurely pursuits you’d like to share with us?

 Please recommend a book you read recently, and what was in it you found interesting?

-This is the first edition of our ‘Meet our ASEF Family and Friends’ Initiative where we want to introduce our ASEF Governors, staff, as well as resource experts, participants and friends who have or had some connections to ASEF – to our growing audiences.
+This is the May 2021 edition of our ‘Meet our ASEF Family and Friends’ Initiative where we want to introduce our ASEF Governors, staff, as well as resource experts, participants and friends who have or had some connections to ASEF – to our growing audiences.
 We hope to show the human side of our networks as we at ASEF strive to remain a core facilitator of people-to-people connectivity within the ASEM region.